palantir/atlasdb/docs/source/schemas/dynamic_columns.rst

    correct answer to this query.
 2. "Find all of Tom's todos with size up to M, limited to N results" is easy, as this can be processed with a natural stopping point, as in query 1, and we are iterating in the right order for this query.
-   This can be achieved using the getRowsColumnRange API.
+   This can be achieved using the ``getRowsColumnRange`` API.
 3. "Find all of Tom's todos with size of 10 to 15, limit to N results" can be performed via a range scan on the dynamic column key.
-This is also readily supported, and does not create a KVS-level range scan.
+This is also readily supported, and does not require a row range scan.
 4. "Find all of Tom's largest todos" is somewhat more difficult, as reverse range scans aren't supported by the dynamic columns API.
 If we were more interested in largest todos as opposed to smallest, we could set the ``ValueByteOrder`` of the ``taskSize`` column component to decreasing.